 Final word from sportdoctorlondon

 Diagnosing pseudogout can be tricky.
-Often symptoms can mimic other diseases such as gout or rheumatoid arthritis.
-Generally, we suggest you see a doctor with expertise in diagnosing and managing this condition.
+Often, symptoms mimic other diseases, such as gout or rheumatoid arthritis.
+We suggest you see a doctor with expertise in diagnosing and managing this condition.